alexsli0922/Kozak_project/kozak_seq.md

 ```

 ## Noncoding mutations
-For noncoding mutations: no strand info.
+For noncoding mutations, there is no strand information.
+To reduce the possibility of redundancy in the reported mutations.
-Because noncoding mutations' incomplete documentation: to reduce number of reported mutations: same mutations at the same mutations are counted as one mutation collectively.
+number of reported mutations: same mutations at the same mutations are counted as one mutation collectively.
 ```python
 ## same mutation at same position counts as one mutation.
 import re